marcelvoss/WWDC15-Scholarship/README.md

 # WWDC15-Scholarship

-I was accepted!
+**Update:** I was accepted!

 This is the application I created for the WWDC 2015 scholarship.
 Please notice that I had to censor some information about me.
-Also sorry for the rough code. :(
+Also sorry for the rough code (especially my Swift code is really bad). :(

 I made use of a modified version of [@BalestraPatrick's](https://github.com/BalestraPatrick) skill progress bar.
+Thanks for that!

 ## Preview
 <center>